-Our tongue is a muscular organ of the mouth that has more important uses than people realize.
+The tongue is an indication of lots of things you probably have never realized.
+Our tongue is a muscular organ of the mouth that has more important uses than people think.

 Most importantly, our tongue is needed for our speech, chewing our food and for taste.
 You can tell a lot about the health of your body by checking out your tongue.

 What does a healthy tongue look like?
 There are three signs you need to look out for.
 Simply look in the mirror, stick out your tongue and check it out for yourself!